Academic Regulations and Policies

 Sequoias Community College District discourages students from enrolling in classes where meeting times overlap.
 Therefore, no student may enroll in two or more courses where the meeting times for the courses overlap, unless the following conditions have been satisfied:

 The instructor will track hours of attendance of the student as agreed and submit this documentation to the Area Dean’s Office for attachment to the Time Conflict Petition.
 The Petition and documentation describing the justification for the overlapping schedule and showing that the student made up the hours of overlap in the course will then be retained by the Area Dean’s Office for any auditing purposes.
-(AP 4226)
+See AP 4226 for more details.

 Course Audit Option